 Is this sustainable momentum?
 What are the challenges and opportunities to sustain the current momentum to continue progressing toward our desired future?

-• Investment: The power industry must commit significant investment to modernize and digitalize power grids, accelerate the integration of renewables, optimize gas-fired generation, and improve the sustainability and resiliency of electric power system.
+- Investment: The power industry must commit significant investment to modernize and digitalize power grids, accelerate the integration of renewables, optimize gas-fired generation, and improve the sustainability and resiliency of electric power system.
 Duke Energy, for instance, announced at the 2020 ESG Investor Day on October 9, 2020 that it plans to invest as much as $60B to achieve net zero carbon emission by 2050.
 According to World Energy Outlook 2020, the global power industry transformation will require an estimated 4 – 5 trillion dollars over several decades.

-• Business Models: Traditional business models were designed to support vertically integrated centralized energy markets, but they are no longer valid for the evolving decentralized markets.
+- Business Models: Traditional business models were designed to support vertically integrated centralized energy markets, but they are no longer valid for the evolving decentralized markets.
 The decentralized markets offer multi-directional energy flow, customer preferences, new market structures – wholesale, capacity, self-generation — in a highly competitive and price-sensitive environment.

 Investor Owned Utilities (IOU), for instance, are considering real-time, performance-based rate structures to remain competitive while integrating renewable energy resources.
 Traditional pricing models do not support such rate structures, especially when wind and solar resources have begun to set the marginal cost of electricity.
-Therefore, a new pricing model must be designed and implemented in line with new market rules.
+Therefore, a new pricing model must be designed and implemented in line with new market rules. - Grid Inertia: The power system stability is governed by the grid inertia, which is the energy stored in large generators and motors.
+When the gas turbines and steam turbines are in operation, they act as buffer against voltage and frequency fluctuation during load swing.

 A frequency fluctuation is a function of supply and demand.
 A voltage fluctuation is caused by excessive power usage or overloading on the power grid.
 Both fluctuations create power system instability, which causes equipment failure, disruption of the power supply, overheated power lines, and unsafe electric arcs.
 In extreme cases, system operators reduce load by temporarily disconnecting consumers from the grid to avoid large scale blackouts and to maintain safe network operation.